 But… imagine if I’d gone the other way?
 What if I hadn’t changed anything?
 What if I’d maintained my addiction to ice cream and cheese n bacon rolls and family blocks of Cadbury’s Black Forrest?

-So if you think a pound or a half a week sounds too slow, or if you think your walking around the block or switching to wholegrain bread or doing twenty squats or increasing your veggies isn’t going to amount to anything… don’t worry.
+If you think a pound or a half a week sounds too slow, or if you think your walking around the block or switching to wholegrain bread or doing twenty squats or increasing your veggies isn’t going to amount to anything… don’t worry.
 Be patient.
 Don’t give up.
 Take all the freakin’ time you need.
 Sure, it might take 300 weeks or more.
-But at least it’s 300 weeks in a healthier, happier direction.
+But at least it’s 300 weeks in a happier direction.